CP1404/Practicals/prac_07/README.md

 ## Miles to Kilometres Converter

-Create a Kivy program and use the kv language to recreate the following layout.
+Create a Kivy program, convert_m_km.py, and use the kv language, convert_m_km.kv, to recreate the following layout.
 (The dark grey with white boxes are Buttons, the black with yellow text is a Label and the black on white one is a TextInput.)